 In this blog post, we’ll present the steps in making an animation production pipeline.

-The animation pre-production stage sets the stage for the rest of your animation project and shapes how the final animations will appear.
+The animation pre-production stage sets the stage for the rest of your animation project and shapes how the final animations will appear on the animation pipeline

 When starting out any animation project, a good pre-production stage is crucial in order to produce excellent animated videos that fulfill your client’s brief.
 It will also help move the subsequent stages in the animation pipeline more smoothly.